 The tour left at around 9:30 (we had people who were late) and returned to Lisbon at 7pm.
 After a quick dinner and dessert, I was asleep even before my head hit the pillows.

 Day 2 – Day trip to Algarve & Discovering Lagos Beaches

 Every time I think of Portugal, my mind immediately think of Algarve – beautiful beaches, scenic rocky formations, mysterious grottos and caves – all of this is which are far more impressive in person than I described it.

-I took a morning bus from Lisbon to Lagos; the trip took 3 hors, and I opted to spend only 3 hours there, which was doable but may not be everyone’s style of travelling.
-I spent around 15-30 minutes in 4 beaches, scrambled a little bit and walked all the way back from Ponta da Piedade to the Lagos bus station which took quite a bit of time.
-As much as I wished I spent longer in Lagos, I didn’t really mind the shorter itinerary as I didn’t plan on sunbathing or picnicking since I was going to be spending another week at a different beach anyways.
+I took a morning bus from Lisbon to Lagos; the trip took 3 hours, and I opted to spend only 3 hours there, which was doable but may not be everyone’s style of travelling.
+I spent around 15-30 minutes at each of the 4 beaches, scrambled a little bit and walked all the way back from Ponta da Piedade to the Lagos bus station which took quite a bit of time.
+As much as I wished I spent mpre time in Lagos, I didn’t really mind the shorter itinerary as I didn’t plan on sunbathing or picnicking since I was going to be spending another week at a different beach anyways.